mouseless/json-concepts/spec/05-arrays/01-declaring-an-array.md

 }
 ```

-> TBD -> maybe forcing array is not a good idea, maybe `"surname": "string"`
+> TBD -> Maybe forcing array is not a good idea, maybe `"surname": "string"`
-> should also be valid. if so, revise previous specs which was forcing literal
+> should also be valid. if so, revise previous specs which were forcing literals
 > to have an array.
+This would also spread arrayify behavior everywhere.
+>
+> Also maybe shadows SHOULD interpret schema a little bit.
+Otherwise there will
+> be an unnecessarily extra work for anyone who uses shadow without a library,
+> which makes the shadows pretty much useless...? quantifiers all should have
+> min & max no matter what. literal with a `*` or `+` should have
+> `"array": true`(??) for variables.

 ```json
 {